 Treatment for More Serious Cases

 Sometimes a CSD infection can become more serious, especially when it's contracted by a person who already has a compromised immune system due to HIV infection or an autoimmune disorder.
-According to an article published in the Health Guide of the New York Times, infections that are more serious are usually treated with an antibiotic such as azithromycin.
+According to EMedicineHealth, infections that are more serious are usually treated with an antibiotic such as azithromycin, gentamicin, doxycycline, and ciprofloxacin.

 Take Precautions, but Don't Worry

-Bottom line, CSD doesn't appear to have a serious effect on the majority of people who contract it, and washing a scratch and treating it with some antibiotic ointment and a bandage are usually enough to keep an infection from getting out of hand.
-People with suppressed immune systems should take the added precaution of seeking advice from their physicians and following any treatment plan prescribed.
+Bottom line, CSD doesn't appear to have a serious effect on the majority of people who contract it, and washing a scratch and treating it with some antibiotic ointment and a bandage is usually enough to keep an infection from getting out of hand.
+People with suppressed immune systems, pregnant women and young children should take the added precaution of seeking advice from their physicians and following any treatment plan prescribed.